OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document).md

 Flashcard Heroes - Technical Design Document (V5.1 - Definitive)
 Part 1: Core Architecture & Principles
-1.1 Architectural Principles
+### 1.1 Architectural Principles
-The Hybrid Architecture: Game logic is built on three pillars:
-The Tag System: An object's identity, status, and location are defined by properties and tags on its GachaBallInstance resource.
-This defines what a thing is.
-The Container Index: For performance and clarity, managers maintain DataContainer objects that act as a fast, location-based index to the master instance dictionaries.
-These containers are disposable and can be rebuilt from the instance data, but provide O(1) access to slots.
-Relational Queries: Managers provide helper functions that understand game rules and context to answer complex questions about the relationships between objects.
-These queries operate on the DataContainer index for performance, not by iterating through the master dictionary.
+The game's logic is built upon a definitive **Hybrid Architecture** to guarantee data integrity while maintaining performance.
+This architecture is not optional; it is the required implementation pattern for all game state management.
+It consists of three pillars:

-Data is the Source of Truth: The state of any game object is defined by the properties within its own data resource.
-Managers and UI are disposable reflections of this data.
+1.  **The Instance is the Source of Truth:** The `GachaBallInstance` resource is the single, undeniable source of truth for all of its own data, including its stats, status, and location (`location_container_tag`, `location_slot_index`, `equipped_on_uuid`).
+There are no other sources of truth.
+Caching this data in managers is strictly forbidden.

-The Effect Resolution Queue: All combat actions are processed through a LIFO (Last-In, First-Out) stack in BattleManager to ensure causality and interruptions are handled correctly and intuitively.
-Separation of Run vs. Battle State: Persistent RunState data is never directly modified in a battle.
-Instead, temporary battle_copy() instances are created at the start of a battle and destroyed at the end.
-This is a critical firewall to protect permanent player progress.
-Reactive UI: The UI listens for granular state change signals (e.g., instance_location_changed) and updates only the specific components affected.
+2.  **The Container is a Performant Index:** `DataContainer` objects (e.g., `FixedArrayContainer`) are used by managers (`RunState`, `BattleManager`) to provide fast, location-based lookups.
+These containers hold only UUIDs and act as a disposable index into the master instance dictionary.
+They are not a source of truth for any data besides the ordering of UUIDs in a location.
+If a container's index were to become corrupted, it could be rebuilt from the instance data, ensuring the game's state is never permanently lost.

+3.  **Managers are Authoritative Operators:** Managers like `InventoryManager` contain the stateless logic (the "verbs") that operates on the data.
+They are responsible for correctly executing the **Golden Rule of State Synchronization**: any operation that moves an instance *must* update both the `DataContainer` (the index) and the `GachaBallInstance`'s properties (the truth) in a single, atomic operation.
 1.2 Directory Structure
 Generated code
 res://